Bushwalks and Hiking

 Creepy Crawly Nature Trail

-The walk to Mount Eliza is stunning from the get go; steadily climb through button grass and vibrant alpine surroundings before making a steep climb to the plateau.
-Breathtaking views of Lake Pedder, the Franklin Range and Lake Judd can be savoured throughout the walk.
+The walk to Mount Eliza requires both perseverance and a physically capable individual.
+For the majority of this hike you will be vertically challenged by a progressive, steep climb through button grass and vibrant alpine surroundings before ascending over a field of boulders to the plateau.
+Once at the top, breath-taking views of Lake Pedder, the Franklin Range and Lake Judd can be seen.

-The Needles is a three kilometre trail which begins at the highest point on the Gordon River Road on the way to Lake Pedder.
-The impressive size and haunting nature of the Needles is realised as the harsh grey face of the first needle like outcrop comes into view early in the walk.
+The Needles is a three-kilometre trail, which begins at the highest point on the Gordon River Road, en route to Lake Pedder.
+The impressive size and haunting nature of this trail is realised as the harsh grey face of the first needle like outcrop comes into view, early in the walk.
+The trail is slightly over-grown so expect some resistance while paving your way to the top.

 Gordon Dam Wall